-The Ratification Board, including the External Examiner, considers recommendations from the Examination Board.
+The Ratification Board considers recommendations from the Examination Board.
 The consideration assists the Head of the National School for Healthcare Science in deciding the ratified outcome for each trainee.

 Notification of results

-You will be notified of the outcome of your IACC 2022 by email, normally within seven working days of the Ratification Board.
+You will be notified of the outcome of your IACC 2023 by email, normally within 7 working days of the Ratification Board.
 The notification is in the form of a candidate report from the Head of the National School for Healthcare Science and a copy is sent to your training officer.
-An indicative date for the release of results will be published on the School website.
+An indicative date for the release of results is available in the key dates for IACC 2023 page.

-If you do not receive your result within five days of the published date for release of results, please email the assessment team at firstname.lastname@example.org.
+If you do not receive your result within 5 days of the published date for release of results, please email the assessment team at firstname.lastname@example.org.

-You have a maximum of three attempts to pass the STP final assessment within a two-year period.
-The two-year period starts with the date you first attempt the IACC 2022 and excludes any breaks from your training recognised by the School.
+You have a maximum of 3 attempts to pass the STP final assessment within a 2 year period.
+The 2 year period starts with the date you first attempt the IACC 2023 and excludes any breaks from your training recognised by the School.

 You will receive supportive, constructive feedback from the assessors that will advise you on the areas you need to address for your resit attempt.
 The feedback will address your readiness to practise and will be aligned to the marking criteria.

 If any issues were not fully explored within the limited time available during the panel interview assessor feedback will aim to make clear which elements relate to the interview and which are relate to your written submission.